ShihanRishad/Stopwatch/README.md

   <img src="images/screenshot-dark.png" alt="Screenshot dark theme" style="border-radius: 8px;" width="300px">

 Remember, this is an experimental version, and more features are coming! ⏱️
 ---

-Feel free to customize this further or add any additional details specific to your project.
-Let me know if you need any more assistance! 😊🚀¹⁴⁵

 ![Stopwatch](images/icon-1024x1024.png)